What is PROGRAF?

 - Increased risk of cancer.
 People who take PROGRAF have an increased risk of getting some kinds of cancer, including skin and lymph gland cancer (lymphoma).

-- Increased risk of infection.
+Increased risk of infection.
 PROGRAF is a medicine that affects your immune system.
 PROGRAF can lower the ability of your immune system to fight infections.
 Serious infections can happen in people receiving PROGRAF that can cause death.
-Call your doctor right away if you have symptoms of an infection such as fever, sweats or chills, cough or flu-like symptoms, muscle aches, and/or warm, red, or painful areas on your skin.
+Call your healthcare provider right away if you have any symptoms of an infection, including:

 Do not take PROGRAF if you are allergic to tacrolimus or any of the ingredients in PROGRAF.

 What should I tell my healthcare provider before taking PROGRAF?

 Before you take PROGRAF, tell your healthcare provider about all of your medical conditions, including if you: